SK-EID/mid-rest-java-demo/README.md

 We also need to import a second test root certificate.
 Without following step you couldn't log in with Lithuanian (+37060000666) or Estonian newest (+37268000769) testuser:
- * import demo env MID 2016 root certificate:
+ * import demo env "TEST of EID-SK 2016" root certificate:

         keytool -importcert -file TEST_of_EID-SK_2016.pem.crt -keystore mid.trusted_root_certs.p12 \
          -storepass changeit -alias "TEST_of_EID-SK_2016" -noprompt